the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

 * Fix - Fixed text overlapping description in the ticket AR modal.
 [ET-1179]
+* Bug - Removed the ability to resend tickets from the Attendees page to Attendees who cancelled or refunded their ticket.
+[ETP-703]

 = [5.1.10] TBD =